⚠️ Note: LDAP integration is available only for on-premises deployments of Valven. This feature is not supported in the cloud-hosted version.

 -

-Valven Atlas will automatically fetch group memberships of each user during login.
+Valven will automatically fetch group memberships of each user during login.

 -

-Each LDAP group is mapped to a Team in Atlas.
+Each LDAP group is mapped to a Team in Valven.

 -

-You need to select Teams to be tracked in Atlas by clicking "Import From Repositories" button on Teams page.
+You need to select Teams to be tracked in Valven by clicking "Import From Repositories" button on Teams page.

 -